I-Have-A-Towel/interviewSamples/01_linux_service/README.md

 ## Scenario
-You’ve built a simple docker image that runs an API in python using Flask.
+You have a simple docker image that runs an API in python using Flask.
 You’ve put it on a Linux server and created a service unit file so it will be started on boot and re-started on failure with the appropriate mounts and environment variables.

-Issue: when the server boots up, the service appears to just keep re-starting.
+**Issue: When the server boots up, the service appears to just keep re-starting.**

 ### Question